BuscagliaR/Learning_Algorithms/README.md

 ## Per_Pixel_SLE_Full_Analysis_Final.R

-Provides the code for obtaining all results shown in Chapter 7, section 3.
+Provides the code for obtaining all results shown in Chapter 7: Section 3.
 Not annotated.
 Uses parallelization heavily (6 cores).
 Several computationally intensive steps.
 Takes approximately 6 - 8 hours to run.
+Requires all three root .R files above for ensemble functions and learning algorithms.

+## PCA_based_Classifiers_QDA_Analysis.R

+Provides the code for obtaining the PCA-based classifier results using QDA classifiers.
+All results including ensemble results are obtained.
+Runs quickly.
+Parallelization is present.